junxit/us-congress-bills-112/bill.md

 >   - **(A)** *Definitions* In this paragraph:
 >     - **(i)** *Covered water heater* The term covered water heater means—
 >       - **(I)** a water heater; and
->       - **(II)** a storage water heater, instantaneous water heater, and unfired water storage tank (as defined in section 340).
+>       - **(II)** a storage water heater, instantaneous water heater, and unfired hot water storage tank (as defined in section 340).
 >     - **(ii)** *Final rule* The term final rule means the final rule published under this paragraph.
->   - **(B)** *Publication of final rule* Not later than 180 days after the date of enactment of this paragraph, the Secretary shall publish a final rule that establishes a uniform efficiency descriptor and accompanying test methods for covered water heaters.
+>   - **(B)** *Publication of final rule* Not later than 1 year after the date of enactment of this paragraph, the Secretary shall publish a final rule that establishes a uniform efficiency descriptor and accompanying test methods for covered water heaters.
 >   - **(C)** *Purpose* The purpose of the final rule shall be to replace with a uniform efficiency descriptor—
 >     - **(i)** the energy factor descriptor for water heaters established under this subsection; and
 >     - **(ii)** the thermal efficiency and standby loss descriptors for storage water heaters, instantaneous water heaters, and unfired water storage tanks established under section 342(a)(5).